Owenll66/Owenll66.github.io/_posts/2021-07-06-OutOfMemoryException.md

 ## The causes of this type of exception can be summarised as below:

-* the software itself it is very memory consuming.
+* The software itself it is very memory consuming.
 In this case, we cannot do much from the software side but to upgrade the hardware to have enough RAM.

 * There is potential memory leaks in the software.
 The symptom is usually that as we start up the program, the performance of the software will decrease overtime as we usually refer to "the software is slow".
 If restarting the software the performance will come back and then again decrease overtime.